-4. Choose the setup type.
+4. Choose setup type

-After the Console's End-User License Agreement screen, you should see "Choose Setup Type" with the following two options:
+Proceeding the Console's End-User License Agreement screen, you should see Choose Setup Type with the following two options:

 Option Description Typical Install all components required by Console, including the Console application, Ruby, MySQL common files, and Console's MySQL database.
 Custom Select the components to install.
 You can use your existing installation of Ruby, MySQL or Console's MySQL database for the new installation.